AdviceCities

 Westonbirt Arboretum is divided into two parts: The Old Arboretum and Silk Wood.
 Where the former is a meticulous composition of avenues lined by exotic trees, the latter is mostly traditional woodland.
 If the winding trails through 18,000 trees and shrubbery don’t give you a thrill, try the 300-metre treetop walkway instead.

-10. The Cotswolds for a day trip
+10. Visit the Cotswolds for a day trip from Bristol

 The Cotswolds make for one of the most popular days out in England, or weekends, or even weeks away.
 There are loads of things to enjoy in the Cotswolds.